 Research Associate, ETR

 This saying is usually credited to Oscar Wilde, probably erroneously, but I love it anyway!
 It brings home an essential truth.
 When we talk about norms related to sex and sexual consent, we are often actually talking about norms related to power.

-Note: Gina Lepore is lead author on ETR’s soon-to-be-released supplement, Teaching Affirmative Consent: Practical Guidelines to Increase Student Understanding.
+Note: Gina Lepore is lead author on ETR’s recently released supplement, Teaching Affirmative Consent: Practical Guidelines to Increase Student Understanding.
 This post is adapted from background material for educators that will be included in the new supplement.